Table of Contents

 Strict blood pressure control is fundamental with either an ACE inhibitor or an ARB.
-Clinical studies found Vasopressin V2 receptor antagonists such as tolvaptan to be useful.
-A regular monitoring of the kidney parameters as well as ultra sound controls play an important part in the management of the patient.
+Clinical studies found Vasopressin V2 receptor antagonists, such as tolvaptan, to be useful.
+Regular monitoring of the kidney parameters, as well as ultrasound controls, play an important part in the management of the patient.

-Renal replacement therapy (dialysis) is usually required for 50 % of patients above the age of 60.
+Renal replacement therapy (dialysis) is usually required for 50% of patients above the age of 60.
 Nephrectomy is reserved for cases of anatomical infringement, cyst hemorrhage, infection and uncontrolled pain.
-Kidney transplant is the treatment of choice for patients with end stage renal disease.
+A kidney transplant is the treatment of choice for patients with end-stage renal disease.

 Prognosis for ADPKD

-50 to 75 % of patients with ADPKD will require dialysis by age 75.
-Some predictors of rapid deterioration include: PKD1 mutation, large kidney size, proteinuria, male sex, and early age at diagnosis.
+50 to 75% of patients with ADPKD will require dialysis by the age of 75.
+Some predictors of rapid deterioration include PKD1 mutation, large kidney size, proteinuria, male sex, and early age at diagnosis.
 There is no concomitant increase in renal cancer.